Motorcycle Touring in Dubai & Oman. Perhaps it’s on your radar, and you wish to learn more. Then this article has reached the right person. Follow me.

 In true Bedouin tradition, you’ll camp in the desert beneath the stars and visit some of the most magical sights in the Middle East, including brilliant azure wadis, the Khasab fjords, and the World Heritage Sumhuram Archaeological Park.

-Here are some more great value and full of information for you Motorcycle Adventure Warriors the world over:
+Here are some more great value and full of information for you Adventure Motorcycle Touring Riders the world over:

 This article is titled: Motorcycle Touring in Dubai & Oman was written by: Fiona Davies (extreme pillion rider and adventure travel writer.)